 All other travel is mere dust and hotels and baggage and chatter.” – John Muir

+Yosemite Fall Trail: This trail leads from Yosemite Valley to the High Country, offering spectacular views of both the Valley and Yosemite Fall.
+For a short but energetic hike, take the 3 ½ mile round trip to Observation Point, where you can see the powerful Upper Fall close up and look down on Lower Yosemite Fall and the cascade connecting the two.
+This is a good winter/early season hike, when Yosemite Fall is running.
 Avid hikers may wish to continue to the top of the fall.
 This 7.2 mile round trip with a 2,700 foot gain in elevation is for experienced hikers.
 The trail is set back in a recess for this final leg, so don’t expect views of the Valley as you climb, but it does offer intimate views of Upper Yosemite Falls.
 The upper trail is an early summer hike, with a short window between when the snow melts off this part of the trail and Yosemite Fall dries up.

-Mariposa Grove* is the largest and most spectacular grove in the park.
+Mariposa Grove* is the largest and most spectacular grove in Yosemite.
 A hike to the massive Grizzly Giant and the California Tunnel Tree leads past many remarkable sequoias.
-This 2 mile round trip can be a Half Day Tour or combined with other activities.
-Or take the 6 mile round trip to Wawona Point.
+This 2 mile round trip hike can be a Half Day Tour or combined with other activities.
+Or take the 6 mile round trip hike to Wawona Point.
 This hike leads through the park-like upper grove, which has a concentration of stately sequoias.
 You can see a replica of the log cabin that Galen Clark (the Father of Yosemite) built and the hollow sequoia where he stabled his horses.
 Most visitors only go as far as the California Tunnel Tree, so the upper grove offers a more peaceful experience of these majestic giants.

-Sentinel Dome**: Locals consider this to be the best viewpoint in Yosemite.
+Sentinel Dome*: Locals consider this to be the best viewpoint in Yosemite.
 From the top of Sentinel Dome’s 8,122-feet, approximately 80% of Yosemite can be seen in a 360-degree panorama.
 This is an easy ¾ mile hike with a very short moderate section near the top of the Dome.
-A tour of Yosemite Valley or a wildflower walk along the Glacier Point Road** compliment this hike perfectly.
+A tour of Yosemite Valley or a wildflower walk along the Glacier Point Road* compliments this hike perfectly.

 High Country